Find Affordable College Courses

 The average amount in student loans that agriculture majors at Illinois State take out while working on their Bachelor's Degree is $18,787.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $383.

-The in-demand bachelor’s degree programs at The University of Tennessee - Martin helped the school earn the #2 place on this year’s ranking of the most popular general agriculture schools in the United States.
-Located in the remote town of Martin, UT Martin is a public school with a moderately-sized student population.
+Out of the 78 schools in the United States that were part of this year’s ranking, The University of Tennessee - Martin landed the # 2 spot on the list.
+Located in the remote town of Martin, UT Martin is a public college with a moderately-sized student population.

 About 62% of the students majoring in agriculture at the school are women while 38% are male.